-Other recent literature estimations of either Er, Lu or Th in very metal-poor stars are available in \citet{saraf2023,lin2025,dasilva2025} and references therein.
-These stars all have metallicities <$-$2.0 dex, and are considered among the oldest objects in the Universe, making them a useful tool in studying the chemical enrichment of the Milky Way and its past interaction with other systems.
+Other recent literature estimations of either Er, Lu, or Th in very metal-poor stars are available in \citet{saraf2023,lin2025,dasilva2025} and references therein.
+These stars all have metallicities of <$-$2.0 dex, and are considered among the oldest objects in the Universe, making them a useful tool in studying the chemical enrichment of the MW and its past interaction with other systems.
 In these cases, all three elements are enhanced, following the other heavy neutron-capture elements.
 It is worth mentioning also the case of LAMOST J020623.21+494127.9, analysed in \citet{xie2024} and \citet{ashraf2025}.
-This star, although not very metal-poor (with a metallicity of [Fe/H] = $-$0.54 dex), is still a r-process-enhanced object \citep[see table 2 in][]{xie2024} with the reported Lutetium abundance of 0.20 dex.
+This star, although not very metal-poor (with a metallicity of [Fe/H] = $-$0.54 dex), is still an r-process-enhanced object \citep[see table 2 in][]{xie2024} with a reported lutetium abundance of 0.20 dex.

-The only estimation of these three elements in young stars was reported for the first time in \citet{Kovtyukh2023} ( [Er/H] = +1.03 dex, [Lu/H] = +0.4 dex and [Th/H] = +0.98 dex) for a DCEP already present in our sample (OGLE GD-CEP-1353, reported in this work as ASASSN-V J074354.86-323013.7), but not all the abundances match within the errors, probably due to the different code used by the authors (see their section 2).
+The only estimation of these three elements for Cepheids was reported for the first time in \citet{Kovtyukh2023} ( [Er/H] = +1.03 dex, [Lu/H] = +0.4 dex, and [Th/H] = +0.98 dex) for a DCEP in our sample (OGLE GD-CEP-1353, reported in this work as ASASSN-V J074354.86-323013.7), but not all the abundances match within the errors, probably due to the different code used by the authors (see their section 2).